 Gilley's Club and the Urbanization of Cowboy Culture

 Even before Urban Cowboy, Gilley's Club was bringing out all the Houston city slickers and socialites for a dose of cowboy culture.
-Cowboys boots were no longer just tools for walking through crap, thorns and fields with rattlesnakes.
+Cowboys boots were no longer just tools for walking through the crap, thorns, and fields with rattlesnakes.
 They were part of an outfit for a night out.

 The regulars, also known as "Gilly Rats," made Gilley's kind of like a family, but far from a family place.
 It was a rough spot at times, and Sherwood Cryer was constantly looking for things to divert drunk cowboys from hitting each other (hence the mechanical bull).

 But as soon as word of a big Hollywood picture spread, Gilley's and the idea of partying like a country boy gained a whole new level of popularity across the country.
 Houston was on fire with urban cowboy fever, and the idea of dressing "like cowboys" was no longer just for kids.

 How Urban Cowboy Changed Country Music Forever

 In some respects, Urban Cowboy and Gilley's owe their success to a major rise in country's popularity in the late 70s.
 In turn, country music exploded after Urban Cowboy.
 That is, of course, thanks to the blending of pop and country prominently featured at Gilley's and in the movie.

 The soundtrack from the movie was a country revolution in and of itself.
 It spawned five top-10 country hits, including four No. 1 singles.
 Johnny Lee's "Lookin' For Love" was inescapable (and made the two unheard-of teachers who wrote it a lot of money).
 It truly made Mickey Gilley a star for the first time -- in his 40s.
 Other country and crossover artists featured on the album included the Charlie Daniels Band, The Eagles (including a solo tune from Joe Walsh), and Bob Seger.